 Treatment of Schizoaffective Disorder

 Often a combination of drugs, psychotherapy, and community support

 Because schizoaffective disorder often leads to long-term disability, comprehensive treatment (including drugs, psychotherapy, and community support) is often required.

 For treatment of the depressive type, a 2nd-generation antipsychotic is given first.
-Then, once positive psychotic symptoms are stabilized, an antidepressant should be introduced; SSRIs are preferred because of their safety profile.
+Then, once positive psychotic symptoms are stabilized, an antidepressant should be introduced if depression requires treatment; selective serotonin reuptake inhibitors (SSRIs) are preferred because of their safety profile.

 (See also Introduction to Schizophrenia and Related Disorders Introduction to Schizophrenia and Related Disorders Schizophrenia and related psychotic disorders— brief psychotic disorder, delusional disorder, schizoaffective disorder, schizophreniform disorder, and schizotypal personality disorder—are characterized... read more .)